 By Leslie Limberg

 You know those gawky, camel-like animals used as pack horses in South America?
 Ones you’d call llamas?
 Well, the ones in our neighborhood are not llamas at all; they’re alpacas.
 They are more friendly than llamas, more manageable, adorable and lots more family fun.
-Several productive locals are using the alpaca fleece for crafts to sell, increasing their income.
+Several productive locals use the alpaca fleece for crafts to sell, increasing their income.
 The good news; our own Boone Country area has a booming alpaca industry.
 Several alpaca farms have started up in the last ten+ years.
-Let’s take a tour of the area north to south from Foristell to New Melle to Defiance and Matson Hill.
+Let’s tour the area north to south, from Foristell to New Melle to Defiance and Matson Hill.

-First in Foristell, Carol Hudgens, a former alpaca breeder and artist owns Stone Bluff Farm and three Huacaya Alpacas, a black, a brown and a gray.
-Every Spring she sheers their coats for the incredibly soft, warm and luscious fleece used for her crocheted and knitted scarves, hats, ponchos and sweaters, ones you would covet in Winter.
+First, in Foristell, Carol Hudgens, a former alpaca breeder and artist, owns Stone Bluff Farm and three Huacaya Alpacas, a black, a brown and a gray.
+Every Spring, she sheers their coats for the incredibly soft, warm and luscious fleece used for her crocheted and knitted scarves, hats, ponchos and sweaters, ones you would covet in Winter.
 She sells them locally at her farm store (see website below) or on the Internet at Etsy.com.
-These are not ordinary clothes.
-On the contrary, they are genuine crafts and excellent gifts for special people.
+These are not ordinary clothes; on the contrary, they are genuine crafts and excellent gifts for special people.
 Many of her scarves can serve as home decorations over chairs and sofas (lending serious topics for conversation.)
 Consider buying Carol’s alpaca yarn for making your own hand-knitted gifts for family members - a sure legacy.
-(Visit www.stonebluffalpacas.com.)

 Going south, the next farm is an ‘artist’s studio’ west of New Melle, where artist and new mother, Karry Heun, creates surprisingly different and artistic crafts with Alpaca fleece.
 She has four Huacayas that provide multi-colored fleece for her multi-cultural photographic clientele in New York, California and Paris.